Elphel/elphel-tools-download/README.md

-# elphel-tools-download
+# elphel-tools-x393

-scripts for downloading data from SSDs raw partitions
+Scripts for working with 10393 camera systems from a host PC

+* ext_ssd_download.py